JuliaManifolds/Manifolds.jl/docs/src/manifolds/shapespace.md

 # Shape spaces

+Shape spaces are spaces of ``k`` points in ``\mathbb{R}^n`` up to simultaneous action of a group on all points.
-Kendall's pre-shape and shape spaces.
+The most commonly encountered are Kendall's pre-shape and shape spaces.
+In the case of the Kendall's pre-shape spaces the action is translation and scaling.
+In the case of the Kendall's shape spaces the action is translation, scaling and rotation.

 ```@example
 using Manifolds, Plots